About

 Work In Progress

-A paper about acceptance and the norm of intention (with Sophie Kikkert)
+A paper about acceptance and intention (with Sophie Kikkert)